viditgarg1999/WordPress-Checker/README.md

 The Excel file containing Username and Passwords combos, should not have any third column and the number of Username and Passwords should be same.
 <b>Also, Make sure that the excel file should have two header "Username" and "Password" otherwise it will reflect error.</b>

+# Disclaimer
+This project is only for Eductional Purposes and the misuse of the information in this project can result in criminal charges brought against the persons in question.
+I am in no way responsible for the misuse of the information.